0xClandestine/eigenzap/README.md

   1. Deposit ETH into Rocket Pool to receive rETH.
   2. Deposit rETH into the strategy to receive EigenLayer shares.

-#### Zap into Rocket Pool (Unsafe)
-- Function: `zapIntoRocketPoolUnsafe`
-- Action:
-  1. Deposit ETH into Rocket Pool to receive rETH.
-  2. Deposit rETH into the strategy to receive EigenLayer shares.
-  *Note: Unsafe, understand the ramifications before use.*

 ### Helpers

 #### Compute Digest